robpickerill/simple-http-load-gen/README.md

 # simple-http-load-gen

-A rudimentary, and broken, application - used for SRE wargames.
+A rudimentary, and broken, application - used for SRE wargames and training.